Numerical Propagation#

 \[\begin{split}\left\{ \begin{array}{l} \dot{\mathbf x} = \frac{\partial \mathcal H}{\partial \mathbf \lambda} \\ \dot{\mathbf \lambda} = - \frac{\partial \mathcal H}{\partial \mathbf x} \\ \end{array}\right.\end{split}\]

-and then made independent of the controls applying Pontryagin minimum principle:
+The equation are then made independent of the controls applying Pontryagin minimum principle which takes the general form:

 and substituting in the equations the optimal controls found as function of the augmented system state.